DynamicNER: A Dynamic, Multilingual, and Fine-Grained Dataset for LLM-based Named Entity Recognition: DynamicNER Dataset

-\paragraph{Corpora Collection and Annotation} Wikipedia provides multilingual, domain-specific corpora with clear hierarchical and indexing systems, serving as a rich resource for our research.
+\paragraph{Corpora Collection and Annotation.} Wikipedia provides multilingual, domain-specific corpora with clear hierarchical and indexing systems, serving as a rich resource for our research.
 We utilize legal Wikipedia-API to filter and download corpora across different languages and categories, followed by manual selection and annotation of sentences.
-We particularly focus on corpora containing long texts and complex contexts.
+We particularly focus on corpora containing long texts and complex contexts, with a special emphasis on encyclopedic content from professional domains such as science, medical, arts, engineering, and law, to ensure DynamicNER's coverage of specialized domains.
+In addition, we have incorporated multilingual corpora from the social media platforms X and Weibo to ensure that our dataset also includes a substantial portion of colloquial language.
 After completing 50\% of the annotation process of each language, we annotate corpora from categories related to underrepresented entity types to achieve a balanced entity type distribution.
 For instance, when the entities of "Algorithm" are significantly less than others, we use more corpora from Computer Science category.
-As a result, DynamicNER ensures balanced entity distribution, and includes rare entities and emerging fields which are not adequate in existing datasets, ensuring comprehensive coverage across diverse domains.
-A statement about annotators and ethical considerations is provided in Appendix \ref{ethical}.
+Thus, DynamicNER ensures balanced entity distribution, and includes rare entities and emerging fields that are inadequate in existing datasets, ensuring comprehensive coverage across diverse domains.
+Details about the manual annotation process is provided in Appendix \ref{humananno}.